-- Make sure that your child has access to age-appropriate online sites that do not promote unethical behaviour or violence.
+- Make sure that your child has access to age-appropriate online sites that do not promote unethical behavior or violence.

 - Always ensure that your child accesses the internet from a computer placed in the family space.

 - Talk to your child more often.
-Explore the online world together and engage in interesting activities demonstrating ethical and safe online behaviour.
+Explore the online world together and engage in interesting activities demonstrating ethical and safe online behavior.

 - Use parental controls on all the devices used by your child.
 Monitor the screen time and keep an eye on his/her online activities.